pammacdotnet/TypstPaper/paper.typ

 Typst is a powerful markup-based typesetting system designed to dynamically generate documents by seamlessly blending content and computation.
 Unlike static tools like LaTeX, Typst allows users to programmatically manipulate document elements through its built-in scripting capabilities.
 For instance, templates can be defined as functions that apply consistent styling across documents, while loops and conditionals enable dynamic content generation based on input data .
 The language's value semantics ensure predictable behavior, avoiding side effects and making it easier to reason about document transformations .
 Typst also supports reactive features, such as auto-updating references and bibliographies, which adjust dynamically as the document evolves .

 For example, Typst can generate a conference paper template with dynamic author lists and abstracts.
 Using a function like `conf(title, authors, doc)`, users can pass structured data (e.g., author names and affiliations) to automatically format the document .
-Another example is programmatically embedding JSON data into a document: Python scripts can pass JSON strings to Typst, which decodes and iterates over the values to generate tables or lists .
+Another example is programmatically embedding JSON data into a document: Python scripts can pass JSON strings to Typst, which decodes and iterates over the values to generate tables or lists.
 Additionally, the `tidy` package demonstrates dynamic documentation generation by parsing doc-comments and rendering them with live code examples .
 These features make Typst ideal for automating reports, academic papers, and other data-driven documents.

 Knitr @Xie18, Sweave @Leisch02, and similar computational document systems, such as RMarkdown and Jupyter Notebooks, integrate code execution with document authoring, allowing authors to embed live code chunks that produce figures, tables, and statistical results within a narrative.
 These systems are particularly prevalent in data science and scientific writing, where reproducibility is crucial.
 Built on top of LaTeX or Markdown, they provide a powerful, albeit often complex, workflow that couples typesetting with dynamic content generation.
 In contrast, Typst offers a more unified and modern approach: rather than embedding a separate scripting language into markup, it merges typesetting and computation into a single, consistent language.
 This seamless integration allows Typst to support sophisticated layout logic and styling without the verbosity or complexity found in systems like Sweave or RMarkdown, while still maintaining programmability and automation.
 Additionally, Typst’s focus on user-friendly syntax and strong computational foundations makes it more accessible and ergonomic, especially for users outside of traditional data analysis workflows.

-XXX Ejemplo con Julia
+For instance, the package #link("https://typst.app/universe/package/pyrunner")[pyrunner] allows the execution of almost arbitrary chunks of Python code within a Typst document.
+Example:

 #let pyrunner-typ = read("pyrunner example.typ")